Marks And Spencer PPI Claim

 Marks And Spencer PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Marks And Spencer.

-There are many examples of Marks And Spencer mis-selling PPI, some customers were not even made aware by Marks And Spencer that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by Marks And Spencer that it was optional.
+There are many examples of Marks And Spencer mis-selling PPI, some customers were not even made aware by Marks And Spencer that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not informed by Marks And Spencer that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Marks And Spencer, and this was not clarified to you at the point of sale, then you would be due compensation from Marks And Spencer.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Marks And Spencer, and this was not demonstrated to you at the point of sale, then you would be due compensation from Marks And Spencer.